vlstill/tedi/memory-models.md

 In this section we will describe commonly used and formalized memory models.
 These memory models are usually derived from hardware or programming language memory models.
-In older works, most notable memory models (apart from Sequential Consistency) were memory models of the SPARC processors which can be configured for different memory models (in order from most strict to most relaxed): Total Store Order (TSO), Partial Store Order (PSO), Relaxed Memory Order (RMO) \cite{sparcmanual}.
+In older works, most notable memory models (apart from Sequential Consistency) were memory models of the SPARC processors which can be configured for different memory models (in order from most strict to most relaxed): Total Store Order (TSO), Partial Store Order (PSO), Relaxed Memory Order (RMO) \cite{SPARC94}.
 Later memory models include Non-Speculative Writes (NSW) memory model which is more relaxed then PSO but less relaxed then RMO and is notable because reachability problem of programs with finite state processes under NSW is decidable while for RMO this problem is not decidable, which makes this memory models significant even if it does not describe any hardware implementation.
 Further significant memory models include the `x86` (and `x86-64`) memory model formalized as `x86`-TSO, POWER and ARM memory models, and memory models of certain programming languages, namely Java Memory Models (Java was the first mainstream programming language with defined memory model), C11 and C++11.